evaera/Aurora/README.md

 - Icon

 #### `Aura.Config: dictionary`
-An dictionary where you could include generic aura-related properties such as:
+An dictionary where you could include generic Aura-related properties such as:

 - Should persist through death
 - Remove on death
-- Should the aura be removed when the player does X
+- Should the Aura be removed when the player does X

 #### `Aura.Params: dictionary`
 A dictionary where you should include any parameters for Effects (for example, for an Aura/Effect that increased movement speed, a good property for the Params section would be "Speed")